edhumbling/pgessays/README.md

 This website is configured for deployment on Netlify.
 The `netlify.toml` file contains the configuration for the build process.

-To deploy to Netlify:
+### Deploying to the existing site (paulgramessays.netlify.app)

+This repository is already connected to the Netlify site at [paulgramessays.netlify.app](https://paulgramessays.netlify.app).
+When you push changes to the main branch, Netlify will automatically build and deploy the site.

+### Deploying to a new Netlify site

+If you want to deploy to your own Netlify site:

 1. Fork this repository
 2. Connect your GitHub repository to Netlify
-3. Netlify will automatically build and deploy the site
+3. Configure the build settings:
+   - Build command: `python setup_project.py && python create-essay-html.py && python generate_pdf_epub.py`
+   - Publish directory: `.`
+4. Click "Deploy site"

 ## Project Structure